nocomplexity/codeaudit/docs/checks/zipfile_check.md

 * `.extractall`
 * `.open` and more.

-And `gzip` methods:
+And the methods:
 * `gzip.open`
+* `bz2.open`

-## Gzip potential danger
+## Potential danger when opening compressed files

-When using `gzip.open` the potential security issue is related to resource consumption if the file is untrusted.
+When using `gzip.open` or equivalent the potential security issue is related to resource consumption if the file is untrusted.

 This can lead to:
 * **Denial of Service via Resource Exhaustion**